jpverkamp/blog/content/programming/2014/2014-09-14-procedural-invaders.md

 {{< figure src="/embeds/2014/procedural-invader-big-blurry.png" >}}

 Well that's not what I was looking for.
 The problem is that flomaps by default are designed for interpolated values.
 So that if you have a black pixel right next to a white pixel, you can actually ask for the 'pixel' halfway between the two, getting a gray value.
 But in this case, that's not what we want.
-We want sharp ({{< wikipedia "nearest neighbor" >}}) scaling:
+We want sharp ([[wiki:nearest neighbor]]()) scaling:

 ```scheme
 ; Resize a flomap using nearest-neighbors to preserve sharp edges